18F/join.tts.gsa.gov/pages/positions/cloud-platform-lead.md

 ## Key Objectives

-### Key objective #1: Help federal agencies develop and implement cloud migration plans.
+### Key objective #1: Help federal agencies develop and implement cloud migration plans
 - Partner with federal agencies to build, manage, and grow their cloud adoption teams
 - Provide engineering leadership via technology evaluations, architectural decisions, and product roadmap development
 - Drive planning and delivery by using agile tools such as product roadmaps, backlogs, measurable success criteria, and user stories
 - Analyze systems, identify potential problems with migration activities, and design and document solutions
 - Assist agency partners through the change management process of cloud adoption, and in particular help them work through staffing planning challenges

-### Key objective #2: Promote the adoption of modern technology practices through teaching, coaching, and knowledge sharing.
+### Key objective #2: Promote the adoption of modern technology practices through teaching, coaching, and knowledge sharing
 - Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle, including iterative development and continuous improvement
 - Inspire honesty and integrity through open communication and liberal knowledge sharing across multi-disciplinary teams
 - Support teammates and partners in learning new skills and applying new methods for project management